 While this summer’s festival has passed, there is a Lincoln City Fall Kite Festival in October.
 I am often surprised by how fantastic the weather can be in October, so this year we will make it a point to come back.
 Many of the same activities are offered at this one as well.

 Michelle Fahlgren has been a NW gal most of her life and has made it a personal hobby to explore the unique and historical places that make this area fascinating.
 A camera in one hand, strong coffee in the other she is usually researching something new to explore with her hubby and son.
 She is a photographer, a reader, a road-trip junkie, a treasure hunter and finds most of life's troubles can be set right by salty sea air and a bit of chocolate.
-If you want to see more of her photos or latest adventures, head here: www.Mfahlgrenphotography.com
+Check out more of her latest photos and adventures here.

 Is any of the information on this page incorrect?